How to Fix Deceptive Site Ahead and Other Warnings on Your Website Share

 Another important step is ensuring that you haven't blocked Googlebot from crawling your site.
 If Google can't access your site, it won't be able to index it and show it in search results.
 Make sure that there are no robots.txt files preventing Google from accessing certain pages or directories.
 Additionally, consider using noindex tags on pages that you don't want indexed by search engines, such as thank-you pages after a form submission or duplicate content pages.
 Don't let a hack make you fall victim to a "deceptive site ahead" warning; take these steps before submitting your website to Google.

-2. Request a Review
+2. Step 2: Request a Review

 Once you have identified that your website has a "deceptive site ahead" warning, the next step is to request a review.
 This involves logging into your Google Search Console account and navigating to the Security Issues report.
 Click on the "Request Review" button and provide any information about the problem you can write.